-Further recovery of passenger revenue as mobility restrictions ease, logistics revenue continues to offset shortfall from home even after the effects of the pandemic abate to permanently affect business travel.
-We expect cargo and logistics revenue to improve further, well beyond pre-corona levels in 2022 and beyond.
-However, the rise in geopolitical risks and inflation could dampen our forecasts.
+Further recovery of passenger revenue as mobility restrictions ease, logistics revenue continues to offset shortfall was still hurt by the pandemic-led disruption, long-distance passenger revenue recovered substantially from March 2021.
+In the nine months from March to December 2021, passenger travel increased 30% from that in the year-earlier period.
+We expect cargo and logistics revenue to improve further, well above the pre-pandemic levels in 2022 while volume and prices remain high.
+However, the rise in geopolitical risks and inflation could dampen our forecasts beyond 2022.